severalnines/docs/user-guide/mysql/manage.rst

 Notification Settings
 .....................

-Select the notification service configured under *ClusterControl > Settings > Notification Settings*.
+Select the notification service configured under *ClusterControl > Settings > Integrations -> 3rd Party Notifications*.
 This notification service determines what is the endpoint of this advisors once conditions are met.
-It could be email and/or Pagerduty alert.
+It could be email and/or PagerDuty alert.

 Description
 ...........